AbigailSwigert/java-challenges/README.md

 ## Array Challenge - Completed

-The array challenge was to create a program that takes in an array of integers and sorts them into descending order.
+The Array Challenge was to create a program that takes in an array of integers and sorts them into descending order.

 ## Minimum Element Challenge

+The Minimum Element Challenge was to create a program that takes in an array whose length and values are set by the user, and return the lowest value in the array.

 ## Reverse Array Challenge